na-na-hi/renget/archive/iftod.md

 \>You're completely smothered in motherly Nerg, yet more comfortable than you've been in a long time
 \>She lets out a contented sigh of pleasure as you finally come inside her, and calls you a good boy
 \>You spend the rest of the night in bed with her, as she hugs herself close to you
-\>The next day you wake up to the smell of her making breakfast, and she's more cheery and sweet than ever
+\>The next day you wake up to the smell of her making breakfast, and she's more cheery and sweet than ever%%

 ===================================

-\>Hunting Nergigante
+%darkgreen%\>Hunting Nergigante
 \>The blacksmith laughed his ass off when you told him you wanted to wear a wiggler helmet just for that fight, for the sake of it
 \>You finally find the creature, but trip during your first attempt at attacking
 \>Wiggler helm lightly bumps on its cheeek